Canva vs Figma for Non-Designers 2026: Which Tool Actually Makes Sense for You?

 Customer Support

-Winner: Canva (more accessible for general users)
+Winner: Canva (more accessible support for general users)

 Mobile App

-Winner: Canva (not even close, honestly)
+Winner: Canva (not even a contest, honestly)

 Security & Compliance